gareebdaas/gareebdaas.github.io/_posts/2019-07-02-hello-wolrd.md

 ---
 layout: post
-title:  "Hello World!"
+title:  "Hello world!"
 date:   2019-07-02 12:40:00
 ---
-This is the very first post on this blog whose sole purpose of exitence is to welcome you.
+This is the very first post on this blog whose sole purpose of exitence is to say you a hello.